Baltic maritime trade (c. 1400–1800): Denmark

-Christian IV was the Danish King from 1596-1648.
+Christian IV was the Danish king from 1596 to 1648.
 During his reign he imposed policies that threatened the development of Dutch trade in the Baltics.
-When Denmark won the Kalmar wars (1611–1613), the king imposed a ban on all Dutch traffic heading to Sweden and increased the Sound Toll duties.
+When Denmark won the Kalmar War (1611–1613), the king imposed a ban on all Dutch traffic heading to Sweden and increased the Sound Toll duties.
 To combat this, the Dutch decided to form alliances with the Hanseatic League and Sweden in order to remain in access of the Sound.
 Christian IV was then forced to reduce these policies after the Dutch were guaranteed safe passage in the Baltic region.

 In 1632, the Spanish and Danish created a treaty that would reduce Dutch access to Baltic trade.
 At the same time, the Sound toll increased again, causing more problems for the Dutch because of the commodities they were trading.
 To counter these problems, the Dutch sent their navy into the Sound in 1645 as a threat to Copenhagen.
 Christian IV was forced to dissolve the new tolls at the Sound and in Glückstadt.
 An agreement was reached in 1649 that would return the Dutch trading power to the Baltic.

 Sweden

 The Thirty Years' War greatly hindered Denmark’s attempt at Baltic control.
 At this time, Sweden began to successfully campaign in Jutland and forced the Danish to give up many territories along the Sound and into the Baltic.
 The late seventeenth century would become known as Sweden’s Age of Greatness and would last until 1721.
 During this time, Sweden’s control of the Baltic reached from the Sound to Riga.
 During Sweden’s Baltic dominion, the Dutch navy intervened in order to protect their commercial interests.
 This led to a peace treaty in 1660 between Sweden and Denmark, along with negotiations between the English and Dutch.

 By the 1640s, Sweden had become the Dutch’s main trading partner in the Baltic region.
-“About 50 per cent of Sweden's imports originated from Amsterdam's staple market, whilst all copper exports and 40 per cent of all iron exports went to the Low Countries, as did 75 per cent of the Finnish tar production”.
+Roughly half of Sweden’s imports passed through Amsterdam’s staple market.
+The Netherlands took all Swedish copper exports, about 40 per cent of iron exports, and around 75 per cent of Finnish tar output.

 In 1667, Sweden changed its mercantilist policies once again by imposing tolls on salt and wine that were shipped from foreign markets, greatly undermining trade coming from Amsterdam.
 The Dutch then sent their navy into the Baltic, and with the Danish, defeated the Swedes in 1679.
 This defeat led to a treaty that would result in the recovery of the Dutch’s trade in the Sound.